benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-Classes `PersonDao` and `Person` are generated during the Gradle build, directly from the Liquibase definition.
-This
+Classes `PersonDao` and `Person` have bene generated during the Gradle build, directly from the Liquibase definition.
-reduces the boilerplate of writing DAO code and SQL queries in your application.
+This reduces the boilerplate of writing DAO code and SQL queries in your application.

-During the Gradle build, the Liquibase definition is executed in a H2 in-memory DB and from this DB we run jOOQ codegen
-to generated the DAO code.

 # Technical stack

+We will use SQLite for the sake of simplicity, but the same approach would work for other DB engines like MySQL or
+Postgresql.
+SQLite is a light-weight DB engine which stores the entire database into a file - which is quite useful for
+small systems like e.g. a podcasts manager app running on a phone, that must store information about what podcasts you
+are subscribed to and which episodes you have already listened to.

 * JDK 18
 * Kotlin